DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/open-reports.md

 ---
 # Open Reports

 You can use different commands to open a report.
 The **Open** dialog displays [saved report files](save-reports.md) with the REPX extension.
 These files store information about the report's layout.
-To open a report, select it and press **Open**.
+Select a report file and press **Open**.

 ### Use the Ribbon Application Menu